Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Higher dimensional cases

 By (\ref{hypermirr}),

 Hence we have

 \end{proof}

-One can try constructions of $\Xi_{X_\Delta}$, $\Xi_{Y_{\Delta}}$ and $M_{\mcZ_{\Delta}}$ for higher dimensional reflexive polytope $\Delta$.
-However there are some difficulties due to singularities as follows. \begin{enumerate} \item There may be no smooth maximal partial projective crepant desingularization $X(\Sigma_\Delta)$ of $\mbp(\Delta)$ for $\dim \geq 4$. \item There may be no smooth anticanonical section of $X(\Sigma_\Delta)$ for $\dim \geq 5$. \end{enumerate} Hence we may not apply the smoothing theorem in \cite{KaNa} for these cases.
+If we try to construct $\Xi_{X_\Delta}$, $\Xi_{Y_{\Delta}}$ and $M_{\mcZ_{\Delta}}$ for higher dimensional reflexive polytope $\Delta$, we come up with some difficulties due to singularities as follows. \begin{enumerate} \item There may be no smooth maximal partial projective crepant desingularization $X(\Sigma_\Delta)$ of $\mbp(\Delta)$ for $\dim \geq 4$. \item There may be no smooth anticanonical section of $X(\Sigma_\Delta)$ for $\dim \geq 5$. \end{enumerate} Hence we may not apply the smoothing theorem in \cite{KaNa} for these cases.
 However one can build $\Xi_X$ as a double cover of $X$, branched along $D_X \cup D_X'$, where $D_X'$ is another anticanonical section of $X$, disjoint from $D_X$.
 So it is still possible to construct $\Xi_{X_\Delta}$, $\Xi_{Y_{\Delta}}$ and these will be some singular Calabi--Yau varieties, which are expected to satisfy the properties similar to those in Theorem \ref{dcmirror}.
 In the case of $\mcZ_{\Delta}$, which may not be a normal crossing variety anymore, one needs to generalize the smoothing theorem so that some mild singularities may be allowed.
 It seems natural to allow some mild singularities when one considers higher dimensional quasi-Fano manifolds.